 The programme is organised by the Department of Statistics at the Chinese University of Hong Kong.
 It focuses on data analysis skills and explores core areas of applied and business statistics.
 This is a part-time taught programme that is based primarily on coursework.
-Students must complete a minimum of 8 electives.
+Students must complete three core courses and a minimum of 5 electives.
 Each course consists of a three-hour lecture each week throughout a term of 14 weeks.
 Classes are held on weekday evenings or Saturday afternoons.
 The expected completion time is two years.

 The programme serves a wide range of audiences.
 It will be suitable for executives who need to interpret statistical results to define policies; for professionals from both the private and public sectors who are obliged to collect and analyse data; and for educators and practitioners in education and public health agencies who appreciate the effective use of data as a crucial element for enhancing the quality of society.

 - obtained a Bachelor's degree from a recognised university, normally with honours not lower than Second Class